ChenghaoMou/chenghaomou.github.io/highlights/Matter/AI is killing the old web, and the new web struggles to be born.md

 author: Andy Baio
 publisher: The Verge
 date: 2023-06-26
-tags:
+tags: []
-title: AI is killing the old web, and the new web struggles to be born
+title: "AI is killing the old web, and the new web struggles to be born"
 ---

 ## Highlights